dotlang/language/doc/RFE.md

 Maybe we don't need to deal with arb precision int. a 64 bit integer is sufficient for 99% of cases.
 The other 1% can use builtin bigInt types.

-? - q: in which cases should we allocate on heap and in which on stack?
+? - q: in which cases should we allocate on heap and in which on stack? we can have  pre-allocated buffer for int and strings.

 ? - In method dispatch, there should be an exception for methods with one arg. if we have `f(Shape)` and we call `f(myCircle)` although there is no func that covers at least one argument's dynamic type, but we should call f-Shape because it makes sense. but what if we have another argument which is int?
 `func process(s: Shape, len: int)`